 Directions:

-- Plate attractively and serve chilled.
+- Plate it nicely and serve chilled.

 Recipe 5: Tuna Steak Fajitas